D-PHYS user authentication

 LDAP at D-PHYS

-We currently run two generations of LDAP servers:
+We run a 3-way cluster of replicating LDAP servers:

 - connection URL (use all three to get maximum availability):